Samasource/sama-aws/README.md

 - Add `S3 (Credentials from AWS Command Line Interface)` bookmark in Cyberduck
 - Set profile name as `sama-cyberduck`
 - Set path to sama-client-assets/<client_id>

+After an hour, the temporary credentials will expire in Cyberduck and you will need to reconnect by going back to the landing page.